Chronology

 November 18–December 15, 1962

-Takka Takka is included in My Country ’Tis of Thee at the Dwan Gallery in Los Angeles, along with works by Indiana, Johns, Edward Kienholz, Marisol, Oldenburg, Rauschenberg, Larry Rivers, Rosenquist, Warhol and Tom Wesselmann.
+Takka Takka is included in My Country ’Tis of Thee at the Dwan Gallery in Los Angeles, along with works by Robert Indiana, Johns, Edward Kienholz, Marisol, Oldenburg, Rauschenberg, Larry Rivers, Rosenquist, Warhol and Tom Wesselmann.

 Head: Red and Yellow is acquired by the Albright-Knox Art Gallery.